evankiely/FIJIMacros/README.md

 # FIJIMacros
 **Macros for FIJI in the FIJI Macro Language**

 This is an assortment of macros I have written to help automate processing of 5 dimensional (i.e. XYZ, time, & color) image data sets generated on various microscopes.
-As these were originally written for my lab, an acknowledgement and citation would be appreciated if used in the course of research culminating in a publication, or if modified to serve such a purpose.
+As these were originally written for my lab, acknowledgement/citation would be appreciated if used in the course of research culminating in a publication, or if modified to serve such a purpose.

 ## Macros on Tap